12 Creative Ways to Pay for a New Central Air Conditioner

 1. The company you hire to install your new cooling system may be the quickest source of financing.
 Kevin Stralo of Quality Air in Quakertown, Pennsylvania said financing approvals for air conditioning clients usually come through in as little as twenty-four hours.
 Dean Lane of Chas Roberts Air Conditioning and Heating in Phoenix said his clients usually get approved the same day as well, although during the busiest part of the summer response time can be a bit slower.
 Mr. Stralo said his company only finances new systems, not repairs, but they offer several different kinds of financing.
 Quality Air, like most cooling system contractors, doesn't loan money directly to customers.
 Instead, they use a third party financial company.
 Quality Air offers financing through CitiFinancial or GE Merchant Finance, while Chas Roberts uses American General Financing.
 Interest rates for these loans are about 13.5-19.5 percent, Mr. Stralo said.
 Quality Air also offers financing through Home Depot, who often hires Quality Air as a subcontractor to install air conditioning systems for Home Depot customers.

 2. But the best financing for Quality Air's Pennsylvania clients comes from AFC First.
 Mr. Krajsa, the CEO, said their rates for energy-efficient heating and cooling systems are subsidized by the state of Pennsylvania.
-Customers with annual household incomes below $150,000 can get unsecured loans with a fixed rate of 6.99 percent for ten years as part of a state program called Keystone Home Energy Loan Program, or Keystone HELP.
+Customers with annual household incomes below $150,000 can get unsecured loans with a fixed rate as low as 6.375 percent for ten years as part of a state program called Keystone Home Energy Loan Program, or Keystone HELP.
 AFC First offers financing in fifteen states in all, "from Virginia to Maine," he said.
 But because other states don't subsidize the rates, they're much higher than those available in Pennsylvania, around 12 to 13 percent.

 3. If you don't live in a state with a special energy efficiency loan program, your cheapest option may be to borrow against the equity in your home.
 Rates on are often lower than other types of loans because you are using your home to secure the debt, making your loan a lower risk for the lender.
 In many cases, the interest on home loans is tax-deductible.
 A home equity loan has a fixed interest rate, while a home equity line of credit (often called a HELOC) has a variable rate.
 Laura Weiner, a loan officer with Wells Fargo, said interest rates depend on many factors, such as the applicant's credit rating and the amount of equity in his or her house.
 However, she said a typical interest rate would be 8-9 percent for a home equity loan, and around 4-5 percent for a line of credit in the current market.